mikke89/RmlUiDoc/pages/style_guide.md

 The select element generates three hidden elements:

 * `selectvalue`{:.tag}: The container element for the selected option.
 * `selectarrow`{:.tag}: The button rendered to the right of the value element.
-This element has the pseudo-class `checked`{:.cls} set on it when the selection box is visible.
 * `selectbox`{:.tag}: The box containing the options.
 The visibility of this element is toggled when the arrow or value elements are clicked on, or when an option is selected.

+The pseudo-class `:checked`{:.cls} is set on the select element while the selection box is visible.
+Additionally, the selected option inside its drop-down list also has the `:checked`{:.cls} pseudo-class set.

 ![style_guide_2.gif](style_guide_2.gif)